carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 Any process can define one or more channels as input and output.
 The interaction between these processes, and ultimately the pipeline execution flow itself, is implicitly defined by these input and output declarations.

+Here we have a channel containing three elements, e.g. 3 data files, .
+We have a process that takes the channel as input.
+The fact that the channels has three elements would mean that three independent instances of that process are being run in parallel.
+The processes would generate three outputs.

 <p align="center">
    <img alt="Processes and channels" src="../fig/channel-process.png" width="500">